Mesa, AZ 85213

 - Fear about how disclosure of a wealth transfer plan now might limit choices and changes to it in the future

-Parents who fail to communicate their financial and estate planning goals to their children risk two outcomes:
+Parents who fail to communicate their financial and estate planning goals to their children risk three outcomes:

 (1) The children misunderstand that conditions placed on an inheritance are designed to maximize and preserve the children’s lifelong financial stability and life comfort; or